elliott-diy/pyco/readme.md

 #### Parameters
 `message` - The message you want to print in the console.
 Default is `""`.
 `prefix` - The prefix before the message.
 Default is `"none"`.
 `messageColor` - The color of the message.
-Default is `ConsoleColor.White`.
+Default is `pyconsole.Color.White`.
 `prefixColor` - The color of the prefix.
-Default is `ConsoleColor.White`.
+Default is `pyconsole.Color.White`.
 `colorBrackets` - Specify whether to color the brackets surrounding the prefix or not.
 Default is `False`.
 `forceLog` - Force the message to be logged in the log file.
 Default is `False`.